Plans to transfer Auckland regional parks into a new body sparks alarm

 He said hidden away in the review of the regional parks the council is consulting Aucklanders on, is putting 21 regional parks into the gulf marine park without any reference to the sweeping changes proposed for the Hauraki Gulf Forum, including a new authority with co-governance and removing the marine park concept.

 Rogers said a co-governance authority and marine park concept is something the forum is "still chewing over" and it will ultimately be a decision of ministers.
-The issues will be discussed at a confidential workshop of the forum next month, he said.
+The issues will be discussed at a confidential forum workshop next month, he said.

 Coom said there is a lot to be gained from a co-governance model, citing models for the Waikato and Whanganui Rivers and the Kaipara Harbour.